redstone99/hass-alert2/README.md

 An alert can also specify a `threshold` dict that includes min/max limits and optional hysteresis.
 If a threshold is specified, the alert is firing if the threshold is exceeded AND any `condition` specified is true.

-Hysteresis is also available via the `on_for_at_least_secs` parameter.
+Hysteresis is also available via the `delay_on_secs` parameter.
 If specified, the alert starts firing once any `threshold` is exceeded AND any `condition` is true for at least the time interval specified.
 This is similar in motivation to the `skip_first` option in the old Alert integration.

 ### Event alerts